 [J.L.Weston, The Quest of the Holy Grail.]

-is derived from an Irish tale in the Finn cycle.
-The hero Cailte and a companion enter an Otherworld castle where the host was Fergus
+from an Irish tale in the Finn cycle.
+The hero Cailte and a companion enter an Otherworld castle where the host was Fergus Fair-hair.

-Fair-hair.
 The host asked Cailte to repair a broken sword that the Tuatha Dé Danaan had refused to mend.
-He did so, and also mended a
+He did so, and also mended a spear and a

-spear and a javelin.
+javelin.
 Fergus revealed that each of these weapons was destined to destroy one of the enemies of the gods.
-After three days, Cailte and two companions
+After three days, Cailte and two companions left with

-left with the weapons.
-They came to a castle of woman where they were attacked by the enemies of the gods; in the battle, each of the
+the weapons.
+They came to a castle of woman where they were attacked by the enemies of the gods; in the battle, each of the three

 The Four Treasures of the Tuatha Dé Danaan

-procession might have been originally among the treasures of the Shining Ones, the Tuatha Dé Danaan, of Irish legend.
-There is, however, no direct relationship
+have been originally among the treasures of the Shining Ones, the Tuatha Dé Danaan, of Irish legend.
+There is, however, no direct relationship between the bleeding

 The Thirteen Treasures of Britain